-At this stage, consider your own interests, skills, resources, availability, and the reasons you want to form a company.
-These companies, such as seasonal operations and flea markets, are also required to file the Filing and Public Entity Registration.
+In addition to understanding the rules and regulations of doing business in New Jersey, it's important to consider your own interests, skills, resources, availability, and the reasons you want to form a company.
 An insurance agent can help you explore different coverage options, which may include general liability insurance to protect your business against claims related to bodily injury or property damage.
 Subcontractors and contractors must provide a business registration certificate when doing business in New Jersey.
+Finally, it's important to understand how liability works when conducting business in New Jersey.